-- All employees who hold positions determined to have occupational exposure (reasonably anticipated contact with body fluids resulting from performance of duties) are entitled to the protection of this standard. - Each Department Director/Manager reviews all his/her department's job classifications and determines if there are employees who may have occupational exposure.
-IP is consulted as necessary. - Category I or category II is assigned to the position: - Category I: Task and/or activity that is reasonably anticipated to result exposure to blood or OPIM. - Category II: Task and/or activity that is NOT reasonably anticipated to result in exposure to blood or OPIM.
+- All team members who hold positions determined to have occupational exposure (reasonably anticipated contact with body fluids resulting from performance of duties) are entitled to the protection of this standard. - Each Department Director/Manager reviews all of his/her department's job classifications and determines if there are team members who may have occupational exposure.
+The Infection Prevention team is consulted as necessary.